Get With the Flow: All About FAM

 To observe your CF, you first need to get a handle on it.
 You might feel squeamish at first but looking at your CF is pretty cool.
 It can alert you immediately if something’s up, like a yeast infection or some STI’s.
 Cervical fluid can also keep sperm alive for up to five days.
-Because of CF, a woman could have sex on Monday and not conceive until Friday, when the ripe egg was released!
-When a woman is pregnant, CF forms a cap over the cervix, protecting the uterus and fetus from infection.
+Because of CF, a person could have sex on Monday and not conceive until Friday, when the ripe egg was released!
+When a person is pregnant, CF forms a cap over the cervix, protecting the uterus and fetus from infection.

 No matter how you do it, use these guidelines:

 - Wash your hands first.

 - Sample your cervical fluid before going pee so as not to obscure the fluid.

 - Check your fluid three times a day because it can change through the day.